 Relief Society of Nauvoo, Minutes, August 31, 1842.

 The last meeting of the Female Relief Society of Nauvoo was on March 16, 1844.
 Activity resumed briefly in Utah from 1854 to 1858 but waned when ward organizations were disrupted by the coming of Johnston’s Army to Utah.
 The Relief Society was permanently reestablished after Brigham Young’s call to bishops to organize ward societies in December 1867, and Eliza R. Snow’s work with local bishops to bring ward organizations to pass, beginning in April 1868 (see Derr, Cannon, and Beecher, Women of Covenant, 59–126).

 The fifth general president, Emmeline B. Wells, was a veteran of Nauvoo but arrived in that city too late to join the Relief Society.
 She was, nonetheless, well versed in the minutes, which she copied into her own notebook, and its activities, as related by Elizabeth Ann Whitney, Emma Smith’s counselor.

-Some of these characteristic are enumerated in Smith, History of the Church, 5:xxviii.
+Some of these characteristics are enumerated in Smith, History of the Church, 5:xxviii.